100 Notable alumni of

 -

-Gerald Mark McNerney is an American businessman and politician who has served a member of the California State Senate since 2024.
-A member of the Democratic Party, he represents the 5th district, taking in most of San Joaquin County and northern parts of Alameda County county.
-He previously served as the U.S. representative for California's 9th congressional district 2007 until 2023.
-His district, numbered as the 11th district until 2013, was based in Stockton and included most of San Joaquin County, East Contra Costa County, and southern Sacramento County.
-McNerney holds a Ph.D in mathematics.
-McNerney did not run for reelection in 2022.
+Gerald Mark McNerney is an American businessman and politician who has served as member of the California State Senate from the 5th district since 2024.
+A member of the Democratic Party, his district includes all of San Joaquin County and the Tri-Valley area of Alameda County.
+He previously served as the U.S. representative from California's 9th congressional district, based in Stockton, from 2007 until 2023.

 -